iSaran/isaran.github.io/about.md

 department.

-My research interests lie in non-linear systems, control algorithms, real time embedded systems, software engineering, reinforcement learning and its applications in robotics and particularly in object grasping and manipulation by robotic fingers.
+My research interests lie in non-linear systems, control algorithms, real time embedded systems, software engineering, reinforcement learning and their intersection on applications in robotic grasping and manipulation.

-If you want to contact me, please do so here:
+If you want to contact me, please do so:

 [![Email](assets/email.png)](mailto:iason@sarantop.com)